 The HDMI port supports standard, enhanced, or high definition video, plus multi-channel digital audio on a single cable.
 The port is compatible with all ATSC and DVB HDTV standards and supports eight full range channels at 24-bit/96 kHz audio of lossless audio formats.
 The maximum supported resolution is 1920 x 1080 @ 60 Hz, 24 bpp (WUXGA).
 The HDMI port is compliant with the HDMI 1.4 specification.

-The Intel Celeron N2820 processor contains the entry level Intel HD Graphics solution that runs at 756MHz and just doesn’t power needed to push multiple monitors or 4K Ultra HD screen resolutions.
+The Intel Celeron N2820 processor contains the entry level Intel HD Graphics solution that runs at 756MHz and just doesn’t have the power needed to push multiple monitors or 4K Ultra HD screen resolutions.

 When it comes to connectivity you have the 3.5mm headphone and microphone combo jack, two USB 2.0 ports, Gigabit Ethernet (10/100/1000Mbps), the HDMI 1.4a video output and finally the power plugin.